 Baked Oatmeal Breakfast Bars

-Soft-baked oatmeal bars that are easy, healthy, low sugar and studded with dark chocolate, walnuts and dried figs.
+Soft-baked oatmeal bars that are easy, healthy, low-sugar and studded with dark chocolate, walnuts and dried figs.

-These healthy Baked Oatmeal Breakfast Bars are soft baked, vegan, gluten free and low sugar compared to other oat bars.
-They are also made without banana.
-You can make them ahead of time for a quick breakfast or snack.
+These healthy Baked Oatmeal Breakfast Bars are soft-baked, vegan, gluten-free and low-sugar compared to other oat bars.

 The recipe is simple.
 All you need is a bowl and a spoon to bring everything together.
 You can also customise the mix-ins to suit what you love.
 Dried fruit, chopped nuts and chocolate chips all work well.